ibm-cloud-docs/Cloudant/api/cloudant-geo.md

 1. Select the database that contains spatially indexed data.
 2. Select the Design Documents menu.
-3. Select the Design Document that contains the definition of the spatial index.
+3. Select the design document that contains the definition of the spatial index.
 	A 'Geospatial Indexes' menu appears for the spatial index.
 4. Select the Geospatial Index for your data.
 	A map view appears,